Today’s post is in honor of moms, mamas, mommies, mothers who have gone on and mom figures around the world.

 Throughout my life, she has given me great advice about love, school, relationships, health/beauty and life and all have been proven true.

-Today, I wanted to share some funny and wise words I’ve heard from my mom over the years:
+Today, I wanted to celebrate Mother’s Day by sharing some funny and wise words I’ve heard from my mom over the years:

 - Get to know your future husband for a long time before you marry him.
 You have to know the intentions of his heart before you give him yours.
 (I sometimes think she says this because she wants me to delay marriage for as long as possible, lol!)